 This menu allows the user to select options for Ethernet Port 2.
 The user can choose between Disabled and DHCP Client mode.
-When Disabled, the port has the fixed IP address as default as shown below.
-The screen also allows the user to check the status of the connection.
+When Disabled, the port has the fixed IP address as default, as shown in the previous figure for Ethernet Port 1.
+This screen also allows the user to check the status of the connection.